conanxyz/buildermaps.io/README.md

 1. **Fork the repository** on GitHub

 2. **Clone your fork** locally:

+   **Option A: Using Command Line**
    ```bash
    git clone https://github.com/YOUR_USERNAME/buildermaps.io.git
    cd buildermaps.io
    ```

+   **Option B: Using GitHub Desktop**
+   - Go to your fork's page on GitHub
+   - Click the green "Code" button
+   - Select "Open with GitHub Desktop"
+   - Choose a local path and click "Clone"

 3. **Open the JSON file**:
    ```bash